Iron deficiency anaemia: Symptoms, causes, treatments & diagnosis

 - Women in the childbearing years are particularly susceptible to a form of anaemia called iron-deficiency anaemia, because of the blood loss from menstruation and the increased blood supply demands during pregnancy.

-- The elderly may also have a greater risk of developing anaemia because of poor diet and other medical conditions.
+- Elderly people may also have a greater risk of developing anaemia because of poor diet and other medical conditions.

 There are many types of anaemia.
 All are very different in their causes and treatments.
 Iron-deficiency anaemia, the most common type, is easily treated with dietary changes and iron supplements.
 However, some types of anaemia may present lifelong health problems.